2012 Delhi gang rape and murder: International

-The American embassy released a statement on 29 December 2012, offering their condolences to Nirbhaya's family and stated "we also recommit ourselves to changing attitudes and ending all forms of gender-based violence, which plagues every country in the world".
+The American embassy released a statement on 29 December 2012, offering their condolences to Nirbhaya's family and stated, "we also recommit ourselves to changing attitudes and ending all forms of gender-based violence, which plagues every country in the world".
 Nirbhaya was posthumously awarded one of the 2013 International Women of Courage Awards of the US State Department.
 The citation stated that "for millions of Indian women, her personal ordeal, perseverance to fight for justice, and her family's continued bravery is helping to lift the stigma and vulnerability that drive violence against women."

 The crime of rape became a capital offence in India following the rape.
 Indian politician Mulayam Singh Yadav opposed this change in the law, saying that "Boys will be boys.
 Boys commit mistakes".
-Two years later, in response to these comments and another incident of rape that took place in Uttar Pradesh where Yadav's party was governing, UN Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys'". and stated, "Violence against women must never be accepted, never excused, never tolerated.
-Every girl and woman has the right to be respected, valued and protected".
+Two years later, in response to these comments and another incident of rape that took place in Uttar Pradesh where Yadav's party was governing, UN Secretary-General Ban Ki-moon said "We say no to the dismissive, destructive attitude of, 'Boys will be boys'" and stated, "Violence against women must never be accepted, never excused, never tolerated.
+Every girl and woman have the right to be respected, valued and protected".
 UN Women called on the Government of India and the Government of Delhi "to do everything in their power to take up radical reforms, ensure justice and reach out with robust public services to make women's lives more safe and secure".

 In the wake of remarks against India in Western media, Jessica Valenti, writing in The Nation, argued that such rapes are also common in the United States, but US commentators exhibit a double standard in denying or minimising their systemic nature while simultaneously attacking India for an alleged rape culture.
 Author and activist Eve Ensler, who organised One Billion Rising, a global campaign to end violence against women and girls, said that the gang rape and murder was a turning point in India and around the world.
-Ensler said that she had travelled to India at the time of the rape and murder and she commented:
+Ensler said that she had travelled to India at the time of the rape and murder, and she commented:

 After having worked every day of my life for the last 15 years on sexual violence, I have never seen anything like that, where sexual violence broke through the consciousness and was on the front page, nine articles in every paper every day, in the centre of every discourse, in the centre of the college students' discussions, in the centre of any restaurant you went in.
 And I think what's happened in India, India is really leading the way for the world.
 It's really broken through.
 They are actually fast-tracking laws.
 They are looking at sexual education.
 They are looking at the bases of patriarchy and masculinity and how all that leads to sexual violence.